Carson-Spaniel/Smart-Dash-Interface/readme.md

 ### v2.3.1
 - Fixed
-  - Wifi Update: some problems associated with old code.
+  - Wifi Update: Some problems associated with old code.
   - Exiting: Shutdown was encountering an error.

 ### v2.3.0
 - Added
-  - Color Customization: can now change the colors of the font and backgrounds.
+  - Color Customization: Can now change the colors of the font and backgrounds.

 ### v2.2.0
 - Added
-  - Wifi Update: be able to update the device over wifi.
+  - Wifi Update: Be able to update the device over wifi.

 ### v2.1.2
 - Fixed
-  - Install script bug: wouldn't let you pick a number from the bluetooth list.
+  - Install script bug: Wouldn't let you pick a number from the bluetooth list.

 ### v2.1.1
 - Fixed
-  - Install scripts: trying to make it even easier with as little interaction as possible.
+  - Install scripts: Trying to make it even easier with as little interaction as possible.

 ### v2.1.0
 - Added